IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I don't hold animals superior or even equal to humans.
 The whole case for behaving decently to animals rests on the fact that we are the superior species.
 We are the species uniquely capable of imagination, rationality and moral choice – and that is precisely why we are under the **obligation** to recognise and respect the rights of animals.”

 ― <a href="https://en.wikipedia.org/wiki/Brigid_Brophy" target="_blank">Brigid Brophy</a><span style="color:Chartreuse">(writer and animal rights activist)</span>

+>“Our society views non human animals as so inferior that people actually get offended when someone stands up for them.”

+― <a href="https://www.instagram.com/soul_eubanks/" target="_blank">Soul Eubanks</a><span style="color:Chartreuse">(Vegan Activist)</span>

+>“It’s troubling when people get upset with vegans for pointing out the suffering, rather than getting upset with themselves for causing it.”

+>“The real struggle in being vegan doesn’t involve food.
+The hardest part about being vegan is coming face-to-face with the darker side of humanity and trying to remain hopeful.
+It’s trying to understand why otherwise good and caring people continue to participate in needless violence against animals for the sake of their own pleasure or convenience.”

+― <a href="https://www.youtube.com/@JoTyler615" target="_blank">Jo Tyler</a><span style="color:Chartreuse">(Musician)</span>

 >“Obviously, the health benefits of being vegan are written in stone but I honestly believe the most benefit to me being vegan is that **I do not carry the burden of guilt** that I would have to endure knowing that I abused others for my own 'benefit'. … Veganism is everything to me.
 It touches every part of my life.
 It is my life.
 I could not begin to imagine living my life any other way. … Often people think we are weak in body and mind.
 They mistake our compassion for weakness. … My strengths as an athlete are that I am not an athlete for myself.
 I am doing it for the benefit of others, which makes me work much harder to achieve.
 I am not selfish enough to want something this badly for myself.
 It makes me push myself that bit harder knowing that by doing well I can possibly convince others to consider a vegan lifestyle.”